-Artelo's operations and financial results could be adversely impacted by the COVID-19 pandemic.
+Our operations and financial results could be adversely impacted by the COVID-19 pandemic.

-In December 2019, a novel strain of coronavirus, subsequently named SARS-CoV-2 (and which causes a disease called "COVID-19"), was reported to have surfaced in Wuhan, China, resulting in significant disruptions to manufacturing, supply chain, markets, and travel world-wide, especially businesses involving activities or operations in China.
-On January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization (the "WHO") declared the COVID-19 outbreak a public health emergency of international concern and on March 12, 2020 the WHO announced the outbreak was a pandemic.
-While the extent of the impact of the current COVID-19 pandemic and its aftermath on our business and financial results is uncertain, a continued and prolonged public health crisis such as the COVID-19 outbreak could have a negative impact on our business, financial condition and operating results.
+In December 2019, a novel strain of coronavirus, subsequently named SARS-CoV-2 (and which causes a disease called "COVID-19"), was reported to have surfaced in Wuhan, China, which then spread rapidly throughout the globe resulting in significant disruptions to manufacturing, supply chain, markets, and travel world-wide, especially businesses involving activities or operations in China.
+On January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization (the "WHO") declared the COVID-19 outbreak a public health emergency of international concern and on March 12, 2020 the WHO announced the outbreak was a global pandemic.
+While the extent of the impact of the current COVID-19 pandemic and its aftermant on our business and financial results is uncertain, a continued and prolonged public health crisis such as the COVID-19 outbreak and subsequent variants could have a negative impact on our business, financial condition and operating results.
 Due to the global pandemic, our recruiting of clinical trial participants could also be slowed or delayed, or in a more severe scenario, our business, financial condition and operating results could be more severely affected.
-Given the dynamic nature of these circumstances, the duration of any business disruption or potential impact to our business resulting from the COVID-19 pandemic is difficult to predict, but it may increase our costs or expenses.
+Given the dynamic nature of these circumstances, including the emergence of new variants of the virus and resulting restrictions imposed by various governments, the duration of any business disruption or potential impact to our business resulting from the COVID-19 pandemic is difficult to predict and it may increase our costs or expenses.